 As much fun as we had traveling with a younger child, I’m really enjoying traveling with a teen.
 This has been particularly true about our two recent vacations in London, one over winter break and one in the summer.

 She still has the wide-eyed wonder of a kid.
 But she knows more and has interests we can build activities around.
-And it’s easier than ever to find activitie that engage all of us.
+And it’s easier than ever to find activities that engage all of us.

 Here is Teen Traveler’s top-eleven list of fun things to do in London with your parents.
 I also have hotel suggestions that worked out well for us.